Four medical practitioners pose for a photo.

 • Evenity (romosozumab-aqqg) is a sclerostin inhibitor approved to treat osteoporosis in postmenopausal women at high risk for fractures.

-• It promotes bone formation and reduces bone resorption, offering a unique approach to managing osteoporosis.
+• This osteoporosis medicine promotes bone formation and reduces bone resorption, offering a unique approach to improving postmenopausal women’s quality of life.

 • The recommended dosage of Evenity is 210 mg monthly, administered as two subcutaneous injections of 105 mg each during a single session.
 This 12-month therapy helps improve bone mineral density and reduce the risk of fractures.